vkumxr/vkumxr/README.md

 👋 Hi, I’m Vishwa Kumar — someone who loves to build, break, and understand technology.

-I’m an Electronics and Communication Engineering student with a strong passion for AI, robotics, cybersecurity, and system-level projects.
+I’m an Engineering student with a strong passion for AI, robotics, cybersecurity, and system-level projects.
 I enjoy experimenting, researching, and building solutions that blend hardware intuition with software engineering.

 ### **Highlights**